bzhmaddog/node-amc/README.md

 node-amc
 ========

-Node module to open and manipulate AntMovieCatalog XML file
+Node module to open and manipulate AntMovieCatalog XML files